idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ComputeIsotropicElasticityTensor.md

 `ComputeIsotropicElasticityTensor` accepts as an argument two of five isotropic elastic constants: lambda $\lambda$, the shear modulus $\mu$, the bulk modulus $K$, the Young's modulus $E$, or the Poisson's ratio $\nu$.
 The material includes the conversions into Lame constants, see [!cite](slaughter2012linearized) for the conversion equations among the isotropic elastic constants.

+An automatic differentiation version of this object is available as `ADComputeIsotropicElasticityTensor`.

 ## Example Input File Syntax

 !listing modules/tensor_mechanics/test/tests/elastic_patch/elastic_patch_quadratic.i block=Materials/elast_tensor